Mild — Energy Is Dipping, Worth Watching

 Energy is dipping.
 Worth a closer look.

-Roughly 15-25% of adults screen in this band on the PHQ-9
+Roughly 15-25% of adults land in this band

-A mild depression score indicates some depressive symptoms are present but not at a severity that automatically warrants intensive treatment.
-On the PHQ-9 (Kroenke, Spitzer & Williams, 2001, Journal of General Internal Medicine) a total of 5-9 out of 27 is labelled mild and is usually managed with watchful waiting, lifestyle change, or low-intensity psychological support.
+Some low-mood signs are showing up, but probably not at a level that would warrant intensive treatment on its own.
 You are probably noticing more low mood, less interest in things you used to enjoy, more fatigue, or interrupted sleep than you would like—but you are still functioning at work and in relationships.
-This is the band where small, evidence-based changes (sleep, movement, social contact, sunlight, brief therapy) often return mood to baseline without medication.
+This is the zone where small, well-supported changes (sleep, movement, social contact, sunlight, brief therapy) often return mood to baseline.
+This is a self-reflection tool, not a clinical diagnosis.
+If you are struggling, talk to a licensed professional.

 Strengths